 - The company’s objects (aims) must be the promotion or regulation of commerce, art, science, education, religion, charity or any profession.

-- The Memorandum and Articles of Association must:
+- The articles of association must:

 - State that any profits or other income should be applied to the promotion of the firm’s objects